This post was contributed by TravelPledge.

 6) DON'T: Apologize for Asking

-That said, if you are willing to make the ask, you should never apologize for doing so.
+If you are willing to request sponsorship from a business, you should never apologize for doing so.
 After all, you are trying to convince the business owner that you are providing a valuable promotional opportunity.
 That's nothing to apologize for.

 The next time you are on the phone with a target business, avoid saying, "Would you please consider supporting our event?
 Sorry if it's a bad time.
-I know things are tough.
 It's OK to say no.”

 Instead ask, "Will you support us by becoming a silver tier sponsor?”
 Then, hold the silence until the recipient responds.